Obesity, lack of exercise, and the consequences fatal in connection with Covid, new study shows.

 Regarding the ongoing Covid-19 pandemic, the results of the study call for global actions to be taken to tackle the interplay between chronic diseases, deeper social issues and Covid-19 in order to rebuild more robust health care systems that will be better prepared for future pandemics.

-by Monika Groening
+Words by: Monika Groening